L-Lifbom/Fullstack/README.md

 # Fullstack

 ## Description
 This is a fullstack project that consists of a backend and a frontend.
-The backend is built with Node.js and Express and the frontend is built with Vite and React.
+The backend is built with Node.js and Express.js and the frontend is built with Vite and React.

 ## Visuals
 ![Screenshot of Homepage](src/assets/Screenshot.png)